Choosing What to Wear for your Family Photo Session

 - Plan ahead.
 Don’t leave it to the last minute to find out that your little ones have grown out of those jeans!

 - Finally – Mum’s.
 Don’t forget yourselves!!
 Make sure that you are wearing something that you love and feel good in.
 Maybe schedule in a trip to the hairdressers before your shoot so that you come along feeling amazing!
-I know that you are likely to be the one organising everyone else, but don’t leave yourself til last 🙂
+Also a little heads up that your hands are likely to be featured – I know that you are likely to be the one organising everyone else, but don’t leave yourself til last 🙂

 Below is a great example of a colour scheme that works in almost any environment.
 Khaki colours with grey, white and cream.
 Layers stop any one colour from dominating, and tie it all together.
 No strong colours here compete for your eye, leaving all the attention on faces and expression…